Cherry Cheesecake Cups

 With all that said, what better way to show your husband/wife/parents/girlfriend/boyfriend/best friend/brother/sister/fiancé/neighbor/co-worker/mailman/pizza-delivery-boy that you love and appreciate them than with cheesecake?
 Mmm.
-Specifically, sweet, creamy cheesecake smothered in a gooey cherry topping and individually packaged into neat little individually-portioned cups. *Swoon* Plus they’re secretly light at only 113 calories or 3 Weight Watchers Points+ each and they take less than 10 minutes of prep time.
+Specifically, sweet, creamy cheesecake smothered in a gooey cherry topping and individually packaged into neat little individually-portioned cups. *Swoon* Plus these Cherry Cheesecake Cups are secretly light at only 113 calories or 5 Weight Watchers SmartPoints each on the myWW Green, Blue and Purple plans and they take less than 10 minutes of prep time.
+To view your WW PersonalPoints for this recipe and track it in the WW app or site, click here!
 Cheesecake is probably my absolute favorite dessert, so if you’re looking for the way to my heart with Valentine’s Day only a week away, you found it!

 For other light but decadent sweets for your Valentine, see Chocolate Fruit Dip, Cheesecake Stuffed Strawberries, Chocolate Crepes with Raspberry Sauce or Black Forest Cupcakes!